 Everyone is running from something, be it physical or emotional in this film, and it all comes to a head at the Thanksgiving table of our hero’s parents.

 The various interpersonal relationships between the characters are by far and away this films greatest strength.
-Examining the psychology behind the insinuated incestuous sibling relationship between Addison (Bana) and Liza (Wilde) is fascinating, the misogynistic Sheriff’s (Treat Williams) treatment of his deputy daughter, Hana (Kate Mara) begs more than a few interesting questions and of course Jay’s (Charlie Hunnam) estranged relationship with his parents June (Sissy Spacek) and Chet (Kris Kristofferson) as well as his own feelings of failure and regret are all beautifully played out and leave room for audience
+Examining the psychology behind the insinuated incestuous sibling relationship between Addison (Bana) and Liza (Wilde) is fascinating, the misogynistic Sheriff’s (Treat Williams) treatment of his deputy daughter, Hana (Kate Mara) begs more than a few interesting questions and of course Jay’s (Charlie Hunnam) estranged relationship with his parents June (Sissy Spacek) and Chet (Kris Kristofferson) as well as his own feelings of failure and regret are all beautifully played out and leave room for audience interpretation and debate.

 The action sequences are well executed and the setting is breath taking.
 I would never want to actually find myself in similar frozen tundra like conditions, but watching it from the comfort of a warm room made it lovely to look at.

 So again, there’s nothing “wrong” with this movie.
 I’d definitely recommend it for people who enjoy thoughtful explorations of human interactions but I’d caution people against setting their expectations too high.